Automatic instrumentation

 In this example, the request_handler makes a call to OpenAI to determine the user intent.
 If the intent matches the expected one, the handler makes another call to OpenAI (possibly with additional RAG) to generate a response.

-request_handler is observed, so all calls to OpenAI are grouped in one trace.
+request_handler is observed, so all calls to OpenAI inside it are grouped in one trace.

 from lmnr import Laminar as L, observe